 9 Hayden et al. Management of adults and children receiving CAR T-cell therapy: 2021 best practice recommendations of the European Society for Blood and Marrow Transplantation (EBMT) and the Joint Accreditation Committee of ISCT and EBMT (JACIE) and the European Haematology Association (EHA).
 Ann Oncol.
+2022 Mar;33(3):259-275

-2022 Mar;33(3):259-275 This is NOT a controlled document and is intended for education purposes only.
-Please refer to Q-Pulse, Metavision, or Neurology TEAMS folder for the controlled version if required to guide clinical care.
+This is NOT a controlled document and is intended for education purposes only.
+Please refer to Q-Pulse, Metavision, or Neurology TEAMS folder for the controlled version if required to guide clinical care

-version 4th July 2014.
+Patients with neutropenia who develop fever should be prescribed broad spectrum antibiotics and have blood cultures taken in accordance with the infection prevention therapy protocols (adults) version 4th July 2014.
 Broad spectrum antibiotics should also be considered in non-neutropenic patients.